 Witness firsthand wonderful…Wildlife

-Exotic animals from across the world can be see at the Denver, Cheyenne or Pueblo zoos.
+Exotic animals from across the world can be seen at the Denver, Cheyenne, or Pueblo zoos.
 Giraffes, lions, rhinos, monkeys, you name it.
 You can even wrestle gators in the San Luis Valley.
-Federal lands including national wildlife refuges, national forests and national parks are places to spy native wildlife, as well as state parks.
+Federal lands including national wildlife refuges, national forests, and national parks are places to spy native wildlife, as well as state parks.

 Sour grapes anyone…Wine Tastings

 Grab your friends and head on a wine.
-Western Colorado grows some of the finest grape vineyards, which is used by wineries around the state.
+Western Colorado grows some of the finest grape vineyards, which are used by wineries around the state.